usuaero/MachUpX/docs/source/installation.md

 # Installation

+## Prerequisites

+Version 2 of MachUpX is dependent upon the AirfoilDatabase package, also distributed by the USU AeroLab.
+The source code for AirfoilDatabase can be found [here](www.github.com/usuaero/AirfoilDatabase).
+Please make sure you have the latest version of AirfoilDatabase downloaded and installed before installing MachUpX version 2.

 ## Getting Python

 If you do not have Python installed on your machine, it can be downloaded from [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/).
 This is the Anaconda distribution, which we highly recommend (no we are not affiliated with nor do we receive financial support from Anaconda).